rqc6/66_containerrob/README.md

 # 66_containerrob
-FiveM Container robbery script for ox_target.
+Simple FiveM Container robbery script for ox_target.
 You are not allowed to resell or release my scripts!

 Requirements: